 The compensation committee has reviewed our relationship with Compensia pursuant to NYSE MKT and SEC rules and has found no conflict of interest in Compensia continuing to provide advice to the compensation committee.
-The compensation committee is also regularly advised by our primary outside legal counsel, Wilson Sonsini Goodrich & Rosati, P.C. ("WSGR").
-The compensation committee has reviewed our relationship with WSGR pursuant to NYSE MKT and SEC rules, and has found no conflict of interest in WSGR continuing to provide advice to the compensation committee.
+The compensation committee is also regularly advised by our primary outside corporate and compensation and benefits legal counsel, Wilson Sonsini Goodrich & Rosati, Professional Corporation ("WSGR").
+The compensation committee has reviewed our relationship with WSGR pursuant to NYSE MKT and SEC rules and has found no conflict of interest in WSGR continuing to provide advice to the compensation committee.